gmc-code/PC-Microbit-Extension/docs/introduction/introduction.rst

 .. admonition:: Tip

-    If you are using a trackpad, navigate to various sections and pages by clicking on the same heading in the left sidebar twice, then use the arrow keys to move up and down.
+    If you are using a track-pad, navigate to various sections and pages by clicking on the same heading in the left sidebar twice, then use the arrow keys to move up and down.